App panels allow Pipedrive users to see and use the data from your app directly inside Pipedrive in the form of a panel.

 Field action - A basic or embedded action that allows the user to interact with the data inside the field.
 The action is specific to the field itself.

 Global actions - A green action button at the bottom of the app panel.
-It features one primary app action and a dropdown menu if there are multiple app actions and/or an external link.
+It features one main app action and a dropdown menu if there are multiple app actions and/or an external link.

 Actions menu - A dropdown menu, accessible from the three dots symbol on the top of the panel.
 The menu allows the user to manage the left sidebar, adjust panel and app settings as well as access the same app action(s) as the one(s) defined in global actions.

-App panels can be found inside the details view of Deals, People, and Organizations - as a panel in the left sidebar.
+App panels can be found inside the detail view of Deals, People, and Organizations - as a panel in the left sidebar.
 The app panel will appear at the top of the left sidebar and its location can be changed, hidden, and reordered with other sections in the sidebar.

 The app panel header has three icons next to the panel name: the reload button, collapse/expand button, and actions menu.